BaristaLabs/Espresso-v8/README.md

 and build it.
 In Visual Studio 2019, all necessary files (*.lib, *.dll, *.pdb) would be referenced in the project automatically with MsBuild property sheets.

-This is not currently true for macOS and Ubuntu using Visual Studio for Mac or other IDEs.
+This is not currently true for macOS and Linux using Visual Studio for Mac or other IDEs.

 ## How to build and publish in Azure Devops